Typability and Type Inference in Atomic Polymorphism: Final Remarks

 \end{rem}

 \begin{rem}

-We mentioned in the above remark that TC for $\Fat$ in the Curry system has been shown to be decidable in \cite{pist} using a second-order unification technique.
-Here we present some considerations for an alternative approach (perhaps computationally more efficient) based on the Polymorphic Curry style and the fact that $\Fat$ has strong normalisation.
+We mentioned in the above remark that TC for~$\Fat$ in the Curry system has been shown to be decidable in~\cite{pist} using a second-order unification technique.
+It seems there could be an alternative approach (perhaps computationally more efficient) based on the Polymorphic Curry style and the fact that $\Fat$ has strong normalisation.
 Given an environment $\Gamma$, a type $A$ and a Curry term $M$, the above problem is equivalent to finding a Polymorphic Curry term $N$ such that $[N]=M$ and $\Gamma\vdash N: A$.

-The number of instantiations in a derivation is clearly bounded by the number of universal abstractions so we only need to study the bounds of these.
+The number of instantiations in a derivation of~$N$ is clearly bounded by the number of universal abstractions in the derivation and the total number of universal abstractions in~$\Gamma$, so we only need to study the bounds of these.
 But what about series of repeated applications of INST and GEN on the same variable?
-It would seem that we need normalisation arguments like \cite{undec} [Lemma 3.2 or Lemma 3.4].
+It would seem that we need normalisation arguments like~\cite{undec} [Lemma 3.2 or Lemma 3.4].
 Also

-\begin{lem} Suppose $\Gamma\vdash_{\Fat} M:A$ where $M$ is a Polymorphic Curry term and let $M$ contain a universal abstraction on $X$, with $X$ not occurring in $\Gamma$ or in $A$.
-Then there is a term $M'$ such that $[M] = [M']$, $\Gamma\vdash_{\Fat} M':A$ and $M'$ has one less occurrence of universal abstractions on $X$. \end{lem}
+\begin{lem} Suppose $\Gamma\vdash_{\Fat} M:A$ where $M$ is a Polymorphic Curry term and let $M$ contain a universal abstraction on $X$, with $X$ not occurring in~$\Gamma$ or in~$A$.
+Then there is a term $M'$ such that $[M] = [M']$, $\Gamma\vdash_{\Fat} M':A$ and $M'$ has one less occurrence of universal abstractions on~$X$. \end{lem}

-In the case in which $\Gamma$ and $A$ are canonical (in the terminology of \cite{undec}), that is, have no redundant quantifiers, this follows from \cite{undec} Lemma 3.11.
+In the case in which $\Gamma$ and $A$ are canonical (in the terminology of~\cite{undec}), that is, have no redundant quantifiers, this follows from~\cite{undec} Lemma 3.11.

-It seems plausible that using this lemma and normalisation ($\Fat$ has strong normalisation \cite{FerreiraFerreira13}) we can show that there are only a finite number of possible terms $N$ such that $[N] = M$ we need to consider to decide if $\Gamma \vdash N:A$.